matt-manes/gitbetter/README.md

 ### Future Features
 * Redirect the output of git commands so the bindings return the output instead of only being able to print.
-* Make pushing to remote after creating it smoother (make it so you don't manually have to add the url).